 CLASS PARTICIPATION AND PREPARDEDNESS (CPP) GRADE.
 It is very important to the learning process that you show up to class prepared to participate in the discussions and homework review.
-As such, 15% of your FINAL Grade will be based upon your class participation and preparedness.
+As such, 5% of your FINAL Grade will be based upon your class participation and preparedness.
 This portion of your grade will be determined solely at my discretion, but the following guidelines should help you understand how it will be determined.
-Typically, I will identify the individual who has shown up in the most classes.
-I will then take a percentage of your attendance compared to the top attender and multiple that by the total attendance points possible.
-Additionally, if it is determined that you were not prepared during the classes you attended, your grade may be reduced.
+For every missed class after two (2), your CPP grade will be reduced by 10%.
+In other words, if you miss 4 classes during the term (which equals approx. 20% of the total class time), your maximum CPP grade will be 80 (or 100-(210) for a class with 100 points available for participation..
+Additionally, if it is determined that you were not prepared during the classes you attended, your grade will be reduced further.
 Attendance will be taken at the beginning of class.
 If you come to a class late, it is your responsibility to notify me that you are present.
 If you are present at the beginning of class but need to leave early, please check in with me before doing so and you will be given credit for the portion of the class you were able to attend.
 However, if you leave early without letting me know you will be changed with a full miss.
 These points are at my discretion.
-Exams are a combination of multiple choice and problems.